 Sometimes a medication doesn’t need to be taken on a regular basis and can be taken only as needed.
 I have had many patients who request taking Ambien (zolpidem) or other agents (e.g. oxycodone, hydrocodone, tizanidine, alprazolam, etc) on a daily basis for sleep or arthritic pain or anxiety issues.
 As disabling these conditions can be, these are conditions that should not be just blindly treated.
 It is generally more pro-active to regard these conditions as requiring investigation and therapeutic and lifestyle considerations.
 For instance, a sleep study may uncover restless leg syndrome or significant sleep apnea.
 A thorough history and physical may uncover a behavior that is leading to increased neck pain, a condition in which physical and occupational therapy would be more useful.
 A referral to a counselor can help a person develop better coping skills.
 Unfortunately, by the time a patient comes to see a new physician, they are often already on the medication every day and have developed a dependence on that medication.
 A physician’s well-meaning attempts at reducing the medications will be met with resistance and some patients may take their business elsewhere.
 On the other hand, by taking medications intermittently and only with severe symptoms, dependence and significant side effects can be avoided.

-It is not unusual for me to see a patient who is taking a statin medication for known heart disease e.g. they suffered a heart attack, and is still smoking.
+It is not infrequent to see a patient who is taking a statin medication for known heart disease e.g. they suffered a heart attack, and is still smoking.
 On one side, I might as well tell them to stop taking the statin, because the smoking trumps any medication.
 That is often the case with behavior.
 Why piddle around with medications when someone is still doing a harmful behavior?
 Well – one obvious answer – BEHAVIOR CHANGE IS NOT EASY! and certainly ADDRESSING BEHAVIOR CHANGE IN THE CLINIC is almost USELESS.
 That is my objective with Your Health Forum – take behavior change out of the clinic and partner physician with the patient!
 It is incredible how much more effective a successful behavior change, such as quitting smoking and eating natural food rather than processed food, can have on one’s health.

 A weight loss of 15 lbs can lead to a reduction of 8.5 and 6.5 mm Hg in the systolic and diastolic blood pressure readings.
-Theses changes do not occur in a vacuum.
-System obesity is a systemic resistance problem, the body gradually functions better with ongoing weight loss — less obstructive sleep apnea, less fluid retention, less blood pressure, less insulin resistance, less triglycerides, less uric acid (gout), less knee and ankle pain, and the list goes on.
+These changes do not occur in a vacuum. obesity is a systemic resistance problem, the body gradually functions better with ongoing weight loss — less obstructive sleep apnea, less fluid retention, less blood pressure, less insulin resistance, less triglycerides, less uric acid (gout), less knee and ankle pain, and the list goes on.
 As pointed out in prior posts, the behavior is not “weight loss” – the behavior is healthy eating and breaking the emotional eating cycle.

 This goes to the final question of preventive options.
 A medication comes with risks and benefits.
 As pointed out earlier, the benefits are limited and there can sometimes be significant side effects.
 Risk for harm from side effects and drug-to-drug interactions increases with more medications.
 Behavior change is like a magic bullet to medical conditions that are linked to the behavior.
 After all, what is more effective than removing the condition?